Devanie’s 25 Things

 14. I can hold a grudge forever.
 But I can also completely forget that someone once wronged me.
 I have waited years to be proven right on things or to see someone get their comeuppance, but it happens more often than one might think.
 All this may be petty or unhealthy, but I don’t really care.

-16. I love state and local history and graduated two classes shy of a second minor in California studies.
+16. I’m curious about state and local history and graduated two classes shy of a second minor in California studies.

 17. I find no joy in gardening or cooking.